Bite Correction with Veneers

 - It is expensive and can cost up to $2,500 per tooth, not including the cost of replacing veneers as time goes on.

-- VENLAY® is a newer treatment method that does not damage the teeth and is reported to be able to correct malocclusion without braces or surgery but it’s too new to know how well it works for the long-term and it typically costs between $35,000 and $45,000, along with traveling expenses.
+- VENLAY® is a newer treatment method that does not damage the teeth and is reported to be able to correct malocclusion without braces or surgery.
+It treats each individual tooth on either the upper or lower arch, or both, and it typically costs between $35,000 and $45,000, along with traveling expenses.